OSToontown/Toontown-Infinite/README.md

 ```

 ### Installing Pip Dependencies
 The next part is to get our Dependencies.
-Open a Terminal inside of the Stride Project and follow these instructions below.
+Open a Terminal inside of the Infinite Project and follow these instructions below.
 ```bash
 pip2.7 install -r requirements.txt
 ```